This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 - 1 tablespoon dry mustard

-- 1 cup small medium shrimp shelled and deveined
+- 1 cup shrimp small or medium, shelled and deveined

 - Place all ingredients except the okra and shrimp into a large pot or Dutch oven.